 Going back to work when you’re breastfeeding can be daunting.
 Luckily, if you’re exclusively pumping, you have a head start – you’re already a pro at pumping breast milk, and you know that your baby will take a bottle.
-Still, figuring out how to transport all of your gear and when to pump can be stressful.
+Still, figuring out how to transport all of your gear and when to pump can be difficult.
 Here’s how to pack your breast pump bag – and how to get pumping sessions in – when you go back to work, and avoid pumping at work stress.

 What to Pack in Your Pumping Bag